 - Paddle: Make sure when you’re choosing a paddle that you choose a paddle appropriate to your height.
 If you don’t, it’ll make paddling much more difficult than necessary.
 Test several paddleboard paddles in your hand before deciding on the one that’s most comfortable to use.

 - Life jacket or flotation device: No matter what kind of body of water you’re paddle boarding on, wearing a life jacket is important in case of an accident where you fall and become injured, or you’re struck by a boat.
 The majority of fatalities related to watersports involve victims without a life jacket.
+It is critical to wear a life jacket if you paddle board but can’t swim.

 Check the Weather Before You Go Out Paddle Boarding